 The aim of the CX Workstream is to help organisations provide CDR consumers with simple, informed, and trustworthy data sharing experiences that provide consumers with positive outcomes over the short and long term.
-These guidelines are a manifestation of this intent and exist to help organisations participate in the CDR.
+These guidelines support this aim while also helping organisations participate in the CDR.